dr-jts/crunchyblog/pg-svg/index.md

 By adding some CSS and Javascript it's possible to add advanced styling, custom popups, dynamic behaviour and interaction with other web page elements.

+## Introducing `pg-svg`

-However, generating SVG "by hand" is difficult.
+Generating SVG "by hand" is difficult.
 It requires detailed knowledge of the SVG format, and is complex and error-prone.
 PostGIS has had the function [`ST_AsSVG`](https://postgis.net/docs/manual-3.3/ST_AsSVG.html) for years.
 But it only produces the SVG [**path data**](https://svgwg.org/svg2-draft/paths.html#PathData) attribute value.
 Much more is required to create a fully-styled SVG document.

-## Introducing `pg-svg`

 The PL/pgSQL library [`pg-svg`](https://github.com/dr-jts/pg_svg) makes it easy to convert PostGIS data into styled SVG documents.
 The library provides a simple API as a set of PL/pgSQL functions which allow creating SVG in a single SQL query.